asyrul21/render-core-next/README.md

 [Media Query: Larger Max width overriding Smaller max width](https://stackoverflow.com/questions/32629967/why-does-a-higher-max-width-in-media-queries-overwrite-a-lower-max-width/32630026) : Make sure larger max widths come _EARLIER_.

+[Cannot destructure property ....
+PRERENDER ERROR](https://github.com/vercel/next.js/blob/master/errors/prerender-error.md) : This error happens if you have page files in the _/pages_ folder but those pages are not rendered on the screen.
+If you dont intent to render any page, put them in the _/nonPages_ folder.
+[Another reference.](https://github.com/isaachinman/next-i18next/issues/661)

 ## Using React Reveal and Percentage Width

 Be careful when using percentages as width.
 If you are using React-Reveal's Fade as a wrapper, the width will break, because the Fade component does not have a width, hence e.g. 80% of none.